 Being on-call requires a certain level of personal sacrifice from a midwife and her family.
 This includes a willingness to be awakened in the middle of the night to go attend a labor and missing the occasional family event or holiday.
 Shopping trips and dinner plans mean that a midwife must plan ahead in the event that she is called to a birth before it is over.
 Additionally, midwives who are also mothers must have childcare or transportion lined up for her children and a dependable vehicle gassed up and ready to go at a moment’s notice.

 We believe that two sets of hands are better than one, so a birth assistant is on-call for every birth.

 When you put it like that, you may be thinking, “Why would anyone want to do this job?“.
 Because we love what we do, and we are honored to attend this important moment in your life!

 One of my t-shirts states: "Water Birth Isn't Just for Mermaids".
 While that is true, it may or may not be the right choice for every woman.

 Common reasons that women may choose to labor in water include:

 Concerns about infection due to the water birth have been brought up with the recent headlines about a baby dying of Legionnaire's Disease after a water birth.
 Our practice has chosen to adopt the recommendations of the National Health Service in England.
 We do not use pools which are filled in advance or spa pools that circulate the water.
-A brand-new liner is used for each birth and the pool is not filled until the mother is in active labor.
+A brand-new liner and lead-free hose are used for each birth and the pool is not filled until the mother is in active labor.

 For more information, visit Comprehensive Review Affirms Safety of Waterbirth or talk to your care provider.